 Seven runs with seven hits in five innings combined with seven errors by California marked the opening game of the intercollegiate series for the Phoenix against the University team.
-From start to finish the holding California scoreless for the remaining two innings.
-Darkness stopped the contest in the fifth.

-Phoenix played rings around their opponents and the Berkeley aggregation were completely outclassed.
+From start to finish the Phoenix played rings around their opponents and the Berkeley aggregation were completely outclassed.